smitelli/cosmodoc/src/content/topics/ega-functions/index.md

 By dividing the screen into rows (one per scan line) and columns (one per distinct addressable position along a scan line), we have declared a **resolution** for this display.
 Each point on the screen has an X coordinate that addresses its column, and a Y coordinate that addresses its row, uniquely identifying that location.
 Each of these points is called a picture element, pel, or **pixel**.
 Conventionally the top-left pixel is referred to as (0, 0) and these numbers increase as the position moves down or to the right.

-{{< note >}}This places the screen in quadrant &#8547; of the Cartesian plane, but with a negated Y axis.
-This can make all kinds of graphical calculations come out with a vertically-flipped result.{{< /note >}}
+{{% note %}}This places the screen in quadrant {{< roman-numeral 4 >}} of the Cartesian plane, but with a negated Y axis.
+This can make all kinds of graphical calculations come out with a vertically-flipped result.{{% /note %}}

 We now have everything needed to start devising a scheme where we can represent the state of a picture on the screen in terms of digital memory.
 We have a fixed-size grid of pixel positions, and each pixel has a color value selected from a fixed range.
 So let's invent a display for ourselves.
 Earlier we used an example display that produced 400 scan lines.
 It's the 1980s, so all of our TV and computer screens are using a 4:3 **aspect ratio** and we don't want to buck that trend (aspect ratio is the relationship between the width and height of the screen -- 4:3 means the screen is four arbitrary units wide by three units high).
-Since our screen has 400 lines, the number of columns should be somewhere in the neighborhood of ([4 &#8725; 3] &times; 400) 533.{{< overline >}}3{{< /overline >}}.
+Since our screen has 400 lines, the number of columns should be somewhere in the neighborhood of ([4 &frasl; 3] &times; 400) 533.{{< overline >}}3{{< /overline >}}.
 That's a weird number, so we'll round it up to 600.
 This display has a resolution of 600 &times; 400 pixels, for a grand total of 240,000 pixels on the screen.

 If this screen only needs to show pure black-and-white images with no color or grayscale information, each pixel could be represented by a single binary digit (**bit**), packed into a series of eight-bit **bytes**, and fit in 30,000 bytes of memory.
 If, as a different example, we require the ability to choose between 16 colors at each pixel, we would need four bits, or half of a byte, to represent each pixel -- bringing the total amount of memory required to 120,000 bytes.
 If we go hog-wild and apply modern standards, we'll need ten bits per R/G/B channel or 30 bits per pixel, and at least _900,000_ bytes of memory to represent the screen.
 This is almost the maximum amount of memory that the PC's 8088 CPU could address!
 Just for one screen!
 Clearly there have to be some compromises in display resolution and/or color depth to keep the hardware requirements realistic.